prisc-official/ghactions-test/README.md

 - Is my IFTTT Webhook link correct?
 - Is there some typo on my CURL functions? --> This was the case!
 - Last resort, ask a friend!
+5) Making the key secret~ Possible, but more time needed.

 ## What else did I try?
 - Prior to this, i forked several repositories on the marketplace where I was exposed to connection to Heroku and BotFather.